usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   the project.
-Another commenter opposed the exemption, stating that the trigger of an alteration is frequently the only time that a facility must update its facilities to comply with evolving accessibility standards.</p>
+Another commenter opposed the exemption, stating that the trigger of an alteration is frequently the only time that a facility must update its facilities to comply with evolving accessibility standards.

-<p> In the Department's view, the commenters objecting to the path
-  of travel exemption contained in Sec.
+In the Department's view, the commenters objecting to the path of travel exemption contained in Sec.
 35.151(b)(2) did not understand the intention behind the exemption.
 The exemption was not intended to eliminate any existing requirements related to